 Our mission is to help our community’s families establish financial self-sufficiency through quality education and counseling in order to establish a foundation that translates to long-term security including the need for safe housing, good employment, and building assets for housing security housing stability, homeownership, and financial security.
 Through one-on-one counseling, classroom education, and fostering accountability, we succeed.

 Families who are financially self-sufficient help create a more vital and thriving community and that is a benefit to all of us.

-The Community Housing Resource Center has been serving our community for nearly twenty-five years through its comprehensive financial and homeownership education and counseling services because we know that building financial stability matters!
+CHRC–now doing business as The Lighthouse Resource Center–has been serving our community for nearly twenty-five years through its comprehensive financial counseling and education services as building financial stability matters!
 Families who are financially self-sufficient—or fit—help create a more vital and thriving community.
-We address the tough issues of mortgage default, foreclosure and mortgage modifications.
+We’ve addressed the tough issues of mortgage default, foreclosure and mortgage modifications.
 Today, we work with families in financial crisis–when there are too many barriers that prevent them from obtaining housing or may jeopardize their current lifestyle.

 Being financially fit doesn’t mean rich!
 It means understanding what resources you have available to provide for you and your family and then knowing how to manage them for your benefit.
 Families and individuals who struggle with very little resources meet with our counselors to plan their road map to financial recovery.
 Each step they take from knowing their credit report and what that score says about them to settling a debt or making a payment is a milestone that we celebrate.
 Whether our clients seek homeownership or housing stability or access to better employment or lower interest or insurance rates, they know that as a non-profit, HUD certified housing/financial counseling agency, we are here to help them reach their goals.